tsowell/linux-samus/README.md

 ```

 The ALSA UCM configuration from Chromium OS is included in the repository
 in ucm/.
-To inset the device to a useable initial state, run from the
+To set the device to a useable initial state, run from the root
-root of the repository:
+of the repository:
 ```
 $ ALSA_CONFIG_UCM=ucm/ alsaucm -c bdw-rt5677 set _verb HiFi
 ```